-“It is amazing to see – and hear! – the Penobscot River flowing freely where the Great Works dam stood just weeks ago!
-Our sights are now set on removing Veazie – the head-of-tide dam – next year,” Laura Rose Day, Executive Director of Penobscot River Restoration Trust.
+“It is amazing to see – and hear! – the Penobscot River flowing freely where the Great Works Dam stood just weeks ago!
+Our sights are now set on removing Veazie – the head-of-tide dam – next year,” Laura Rose Day, Executive Director of the Penobscot River Restoration Trust.

 By addressing the root of the problem – too many dams – this innovative and cost effective project will have a wide range of benefits for fish and wildlife populations, water quality and communities along the river while continuing to supply hydropower.

 The Penobscot River Restoration Trust is an unprecedented public-private collaboration that has raised $60 million to date.
 In order to complete restoration, an additional $3 million must be raised.
 Funds will be directed to the removal of the Veazie Dam and the implementation of an innovative bypass channel around the Howland Dam over the next two years.
 By targeting restoration efforts on the Penobscot, we are not just saving a river we are empowering a watershed.

 Fully implemented, the project will remove the two dams closest to the ocean, Veazie and Great Works, and bypass the Howland Dam with a natural river channel.
 At the same time, the power company is building state of the art fish passage what will be the only remaining dam on the main stem, improving passage at other dams, and increasing power production at several facilities so there will be no overall loss of hydropower produced in the watershed.